Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Matrices.md

 i.
 [E] What does derivative represent?

 Ans.
-The derivative of a function measures the sensitivity to change in the function output with respect to a change in input.
+The derivative of a function measures the sensitivity to change in the function output for a change in input.

 When it exists, it can be mathematically described as the *slope* of the tangent line to the graph of the function at that point.
 Intuitively, the derivative is the **best linear approximation** to the function at the given point.